 Many things may change around the world but the United States is still the premiere destination for an excellent education and UB is always a great place to call home.

-At UB, we truly embrace the American principles of inclusion for all people regardless of their race, religion, or country of birth.
+At UB and in the School of Engineering and Applied Sciences, we truly embrace the American principles of inclusion for all people regardless of their race, religion, or country of birth.

 Our goal is to foster a supportive and open environment where your ideas and intellectual passions are free to grow and flourish until you are ready to change the world.